turingschool/career-development-curriculum/module_one/storytelling_i.md

 **Slide #17:**

+**Note to Facilitator #1:** Let students know these hand-outs will not be collected, and they can share as much or as little as they want with each other about their social identities.
+This activity is meant to help people think about how to respond to the following questions.

 ### Turn & Talk
 * How do you already fit into the tech industry?
 * How have you seen yourself using your social identity to become a successful student and developer?